 LAKSHMI SINGH, HOST:

-BEARDSLEY: Thank you, Lakshmi.
+GREENE: You're welcome, Lakshmi.
 Transcript provided by NPR, Copyright NPR.